practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 After reading a number of posts, I came to the conclusion that D was never too far away from C++ to really differentiate itself positively.
 One could claim too, that also D is missing an "elevator pitch selling point"; see at Nim at: [Potential "C successors": which one to take?](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/85%20-%20C%20successors#potential-c-successors-which-one-to-take)

-Even though only a [bottom answer](https://softwareengineering.stackexchange.com/a/232739) (from 2014), I found there an interesting argument, one that D shares with Nim: until this day, both languages have remained "one, single, vendor" ecosystems, where I should add: "one, **small**, single, vendor" ecosystem.
+Even though only a [bottom answer](https://softwareengineering.stackexchange.com/a/232739) (from 2014), I found there an interesting argument, one that D shares with Nim: until this day, both languages have remained "one, single, vendor" ecosystems, where I should add: "one, **small**, single, vendor" ecosystems.

 TBD